unbaiat/us-election-auto-call/README.md

 # us-ellection-auto-call
 US election result - Automated call

-I need to go to sleep so I made this script to know the result through a automated phone call.
+I really need to sleep, so I made this script to know the result through an automated phone call.

 # First things first:
 - Go to https://twilio.com